Claims and payments

 Payments will be made as follows:

-- farm environment assessments – these will be paid upon receipt of a completed claim and after it is checked against your application
+- Farm Environment Assessments, Specialist Plans and Collaborative Management Plans – these will be paid upon receipt of a completed claim and after it is checked against your application

 - management options – these are paid annually in the spring of the year following submission of your Single Application Form.
 For example, if you submit a claim in 2017, your management payment will be paid in the spring of 2018 once all the inspections for annual management measures have been completed